 Summer usually is one of the most anticipated seasons in a year.
 Most curriculums in school end during this time and the kids are always ready to go out on vacation.
 The summer weather is outstanding, and there is no better place for a holiday than in Italy.

 Family holidays in Italy are successively fun, especially when you have 450 islands you can easily access.
 There are about 350 sea islands in Italy with around 13 archipelagos.
 Venice alone has 32 occupied lagoon islands!
 This big list of islands provides variety which is ideal when you are planning for a trip to Italy.

 Best Italian Islands to visit with kids: where to go for the perfect family vacation

 When you look at all the archipelagos in Italy, you will wonder how such a small paradise is home to all this much awe.
-The most famous Italian islands are – with no doubt – Sardinia and Sicily, but there are smaller archipelagos and marvellous spots that I would like to introduce to you.
+The most famous Italian islands are – without a doubt – Sardinia and Sicily, but there are smaller archipelagos and marvelous spots that I would like to introduce to you.
 The best stream of islands in Italy include:

 The archipelago in Tuscany constitute of Islands such as;

 Some of these islands are relatively small, but if you are a fan of the green environment, you are undoubtedly going to love all these islands.
 The waters are naturally transparent, and right on the edges, you will notice the well-preserved flora and fauna on the shoreline.
 These are the best islands to experience the real beauty of nature.

 All the islands in Tuscany are great, but these are the best 3 with the best features in the region:

 Elba island is one of the Tuscany islands near Rome and Florence.
 It is not just famous for no reason, especially since it is the biggest and most famous island in the Archipelago of Tuscany.
 The island is perfect for tourists in search of a pleasant beach retreat with their kids.
 It can merely serve as a get-away fun place where you can put behind all the hardships you go through in city life.